HAVC/Porter College Scholarship

 - Bring guest speakers to campus for HAVC courses or special events

-Suggestions for what you can do with this scholarship:
+Suggestions for what you can do with the funding:

 - Attend a conference or academic gathering related to your scholarly interests.